Why did Queen Vashti refuse to appear before Xerxes?Question: "Why did Queen Vashti refuse to appear before Xerxes?"

 Queen Vashti likely knew the potential consequences of refusing the king, but refuse she did.
 One of the king’s wise men, named Memucan, saw a dangerous precedent being set: “Queen Vashti has done wrong, not only against the king but also against all the nobles and the peoples of all the provinces of King Xerxes.
 For the queen’s conduct will become known to all the women, and so they will despise their husbands and say, ‘King Xerxes commanded Queen Vashti to be brought before him, but she would not come.’
 This very day the Persian and Median women of the nobility who have heard about the queen’s conduct will respond to all the king’s nobles in the same way.
 There will be no end of disrespect and discord” (Esther 1:16–18).
 Such a bad example as Queen Vashti had set must be dealt with harshly, according to Memucan.

-Xerxes agreed with his advisor’s appraisal, and the result was that Vashti was never again to come before the king.
+Xerxes agreed with his adviser’s appraisal, and the result was that Vashti was never again to come before the king.
 Her royal position as queen was to be given to another “who is better than she” (Esther 1:19).
 Queen Vashti’s removal from the throne opened a vacancy in the Persian kingdom.
 Chapter 1 thus sets the stage for the introduction of Esther, an unlikely candidate for queen, since she was an orphaned Jewess raised by a cousin.

 However “unlikely” Esther may have been, God chose her to perform a great work in protecting the Jewish people from genocide.
 Still today, Jews around the world commemorate Esther and the deliverance she wrought with the Feast of Purim.
 Many scholars believe this is the same feast that was observed by Jesus in John 5:1.